addiscent/vagrant-ruby-rails/README.md

     - $ mkdir workspace

     A ".../vagrant-ruby/workspace/" subdirectory is created.

+    The ".../vagrant-ruby/workspace/" subdirectory will be used later.

-#### Do "The Build"
+#### Do The Build

 The work done by the provisioning scripts during this initial "vagrant up" build will not be done the next time "vagrant up" is executed, because provisioning is a one-time process.
 Subsequent "vagrant up" operations result in a loaded and operational system in approximately one minute or less.
-Also, the likelyhood of an error occurring during future "vagrant up" operations is significantly reduced, assuming initial provisioning completes successfully.
-If necessary, you may force "vagrant up" to re-provision whenever you wish.
+Depending on the speed of your computer and the speed of your Internet connection, the build done by the first "vagrant up" will take eight to fifteen minutes or more.

 Enter the following command :